 9.2 To use PuTTY, you can download it from here.
 PuTTY does not require any installation, it is a single executable that you just need to download.

-Be aware that the process of installing PuTTY on a macOS requires installing Xcode and other tools that are out of the scope of this course.
+Be aware that the process of installing PuTTY on macOS requires installing Xcode and other tools that are out of the scope of this course.
 For a simpler alternative, use the built-in Terminal in nRF Connect for VS Code.

 There are two important parameters when using the UART console: